hassanamjad91/Power-Platform/canvas-app/readme.md

 ## My Development Approach

 When it comes to developing enterprise apps for SharePoint, Power Platform or D365 CE my approach is allot more robust and modern then conventional developers.
-Since I have expertise in UI / UX Design, I use Figma to first build the app’s design system which includes layouts, paddings, margins, typography, buttons, responsive layouts, color palettes etc. Using the design system I then start building high fidelity prototypes for the app.
+Since I have expertise in UI / UX Design, I use Figma to first build the app’s design system which includes responsive grid system, paddings, margins, typography, buttons, color palettes etc. Using the design system I then start building high fidelity prototypes for the app.
 After this I add interactions between the prototypes to design UX Flows which I then demo to the clients.

 ![](media/c0ad1edb266a8df36cb329e024a70b2a.png)